dustinpfister/blog_posts/_posts/lodash_throttle.md

 ## 1 - The Basics of lodash throttle and what else to know first

 This is a post on the lodash throttle method as well as vanilla javaScript alternatives to the lodash throttle method that I will be getting to in a later section.
 In this section I will be starting out with the lodash throttle method though.
 I assume that you know at least enough about javaScript in other to get started with lodash, or any javaScript project that involve using a user space solution such as lodash to extent what there is to work with when it comes to javaScript alone.
 If not you are going to want to take a step back and start out with some kind of getting started with lodash guide.
-If you are still fairly new to javaScript in general you might still want to stick to learning more about javaScript itself before getting into lodash or any kind of library for that matter.
+If you are still fairly new to javaScript in general you might still want to stick to learning more about [getting started with javaScript](/2018/11/27/js-getting-started/) itself before getting into lodash or any kind of library for that matter.

 ### The source code examples in this post are on Githun